ronnyhartenstein/ronnyhartenstein.github.io/_posts/2018/2018-05-14-Book-Review-Crafting-Quality-Software-Qafoo.md

 ### zu 5.1 Loving Legacy Code

 > The first thing to realize about existing code bases - no matter how bad you feel their quality is - is that it provides business value.
 The code is in production and people use it and gain value from that.
-For us as developers that means: The business rules that the appplication is meant to reflect **are already written down in code.**
+For us as developers that means: The business rules that the appplication is mea

+### zu 5.2 Refactoring with the Advanced Boy Scout Rule

+Refactoring passiert nicht in separaten Sprints, Hackathon oder Rewrites.
+Es funktioniert gut in der täglichen Arbeit.

+> Always leave the code cleaner than you found it.

+>1.
+When you feel pain while working on a specific code piece, stash your changes and try to resolve the pain through refactoring right now.
+>2.
+If you managed to fix it, commit and resume your original work.
+>3.
+If you did not manage to resolve the issue within `$x` (maybe 15-20) minutes:
+  - Revert the refactoring attempt
+  - Add a `@refactor` annotation describing shortly what your issue is
+  - If there already is a `@refactor` annotation, append a `!` to it
+>4.
+After 1-2 sprints, grep your code for `@refactor` and sort the output by the number of `!` descending.
+>5.
+Pick the highest priority issue(s), define a solution strategy and add regulartickets to execute the refactoring in the upcoming sprint.

+Soweit, so einfach.
+Der pragmatische Umgang mit "müsste man mal tun" und "dauert doch zu lange" gepaart mit dem Fokus auf den größten Schmerz und das anschließende Ableiten einer echten Aufgabe zeichnet den Charme dieser Methode aus.

 ### zu 5.3 Extended Definition Of Done